Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 This is a list of possible owners with descriptions.
 Note that owner values are String values, and therefore need to be contained in quotation marks.

-- `"self"`: Cards that you, the player, own.
+- `"owner"`: Cards that you, as the player, own.
 - `"opponent"`: Cards that your opponent owns.
 - `"next"`: Cards that are owned by the next player.
 Synonymous to `"opponent"` unless your mod supports more than 2 players.
 - `"active"`: Cards owned by the active player.
-Synonymous to `"self"` unless your mod supports more than 2 players.
-- `"inactive"`: Cards owned by the inactive player(s).
-Synonymous to `"opponent"` unless your mod supports more than 2 players.
+- `"inactive"`: Opposite of `"active"`.
 - `"none"`: Cards owner by no player.
 There are no current game mechanics that use this.